ximarketing/ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/index.md

 **Lecture 1: Introduction to Digital Marketing**

-- Note: <span style="color:red">You need to form groups for your course project.
+<span style="color:red">You need to form groups for your course project.
 Deadline: Sep 12 for 1B and Sep 15 for 1A.</span>

 **Lecture 2: Data Analysis: An R Approach**